tr0nucf/oscp-8/README.md

 # OSCP
-Resources related to the OSCP study and certification.
+Resources related to OSCP study and certification.